Skip to content

 Veganism

-The Veganism is by definition a A way of life that seeks, as far as practicable, to avoid all forms of exploitation and cruelty to animals capable of suffering for food, clothing and other human purposes - and subsequently promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
+The Veganism is by definition a Way of life that seeks, as far as practical, to avoid all forms of exploitation and cruelty to animals capable of suffering for food, clothing, and other human purposes - and subsequently promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.

-In terms of nutrition, this means avoiding all products that are wholly or partly derived from animals.₃
+In terms of nutrition, this means renouncing all products that are wholly or partially derived from animals.₃

 Vegetarianism

-Vegetarianism is understood as a A diet that aims for the exclusive or predominant consumption of plant-based foods.
-The motives are mostly of a health, ecological and ethical nature.
+Vegetarianism is understood as a Dietary pattern that seeks the exclusive or predominant consumption of plant-based foods.
+The motives are mostly health-related, ecological and ethical.

 Virtual water consumption